Hybrid "ultrabooks" blur line between tablets, laptops

 At Computex Taipei, the world’s second largest computer show, visitors flocked to the booths trying out every twist and turn that converts an ultrabook into a tablet.

-Lenovo Group Ltd’s IdeaPad Yoga and Asustek Computer Inc’s Taichi have screens that bend all the way back.
-Samsung Electronics’ Hybrid becomes an ultrabook when the tablet clips onto a keyboard with magnetic hinges.
+Lenovo Group Ltd’s (0992.HK) IdeaPad Yoga and Asustek Computer Inc’s (2357.TW) Taichi have screens that bend all the way back.
+Samsung Electronics’ (005930.KS) Hybrid becomes an ultrabook when the tablet clips onto a keyboard with magnetic hinges.

 “There’s a lot of use cases on tablets and tablet convertibles that people might approach with lots of fun, content consumption type of activity, but want to pop into it and use a productivity application and a desktop mode,” said Chris Walker, Intel’s director of microprocessor product marketing.